-A{t-1} : We compute market value of the firm's assets (i.e., enterprise value) on a weekly basis by adding book assets (Compustat item AT) and the market value of equity from CRSP, and subtracting book common equity (Compustat item CEQ).
+$A{t-1}$ : We compute market value of the firm's assets (i.e., enterprise value) on a weekly basis by adding book assets (Compustat item AT) and the market value of equity from CRSP, and subtracting book common equity (Compustat item CEQ).
 Because the accounting data refresh annually, this means that our estimates of enterprise value are increasingly stale as we approach the end of each calendar year.
 For fast growing firms, this introduces some lumpiness in our measures.
-We define debt as the difference between book assets and book equity and compute market leverage d_i/e_i by taking the ratio of debt to market equity.

-Target Leverage Matrix B: We assume that target leverage is the same as lagged leverage.
+We define debt as the difference between book assets and book equity and compute market leverage $d_i/e_i$ by taking the ratio of debt to market equity.
+B: We assume that target leverage is the same as lagged leverage.
 Equivalently, we assume that firms adjust their capital structures quickly in response to shocks.
 This assumption may be too extreme during deleveraging scenarios, particularly for the most levered firms.
 For example, consider how a bank with D/E = 19 might behave following a 2 percent drop in the value of its portfolio.
-Realized leverage increases to $31.7 \ (=19/(1-2\% \times 20))$.
+Realized leverage increases to 31.7 (=19/(1-2%x20)).
 To return to target leverage of 19, the bank would have to sell 41% of the remaining assets in the portfolio.
 In practice, the bank may do this slowly, remaining over-levered in the short-run, and perhaps raising equity or lowering dividends..
 In order to maintain realism and prevent our measures from blowing up, we cap target leverage at 20.

-Liquidity Matrix L: This diagonal matrix measures for each asset, the price impact in percentage terms of a one dollar liquidation.
+L: This diagonal matrix measures for each asset, the price impact in percentage terms of a one dollar liquidation.
 For non-financial equities, one can estimate this number following previous research on price impact in equity markets.
-For each stock, we compute individual Amihud (2002) price impact ratios based on the first 90 trading days of 2002, and then aggregate these to yield a market-wide price impact of 6.24x10-12.
-This means that to depress the market by one percent would require order flow of \$16 billion, approximately 10% of weekly trading volume.14 might incur a larger fire sale discount than a bank selling a portfolio of liquid $S\$ 500 stocks.
+For each stock, we compute individual Amihud (2002) price impact ratios based on the first 90 trading days of 2002, and then aggregate these to yield a a market-wide price impact of $6.24 \times 10^{-12}$ .
+This means that to depress the market by one percent would require order flow of \$16 billion, approximately 10% of weekly trading volume.

+The most challenging part of this exercise is determining how to compute liquidity ratios for factors other than equity.
+We suspect, for example, that a bank selling a specialized loan portfolio might incur a larger fire sale discount than a bank selling a portfolio of liquid S&P 500 stocks.
 But, absent other data on price impact, we take a conservative approach and assign these factors the same price impact parameter as that of equities.
 This has the effect of making L matrix proportional to the identity matrix.
 While we view this simplification as unfortunate, we believe it to be conservative, and also somewhat unavoidable.